JavaScript is connected to webpages via the <script>

 and async

-Browser and server-based (via Node.js) JavaScript is the same language.
-I.e., Node.js is not a separate programming language.
-Despite this, each environment has its own characteristics that you need to know about:
+Browser-based and server-based JavaScript are the same language.
+That is, Node.js is not a separate programming language.
+However, each environment has its characteristics that you need to be aware of.

 Most of the built-in modules in Node.js are not available in the browser.
-Therefore, they have to be replaced with separate libraries.
-Some modules are available as global objects, for example, the URL
+Therefore, we have to replace them with libraries.
+Some modules are available as global objects.
+For example, the URL

-JavaScript in the browser must be able to interact with the browser itself and the structure of the page.
-Otherwise, we wouldn't be able to do any of the useful things that modern web applications do.
-To do this, the browser embeds objects in JavaScript, which we can use to manipulate what's happening on the screen.
-Further lessons will be largely devoted to studying these objects.
+JavaScript in the browser must be able to interact with the browser itself and the page structure.
+Otherwise, we wouldn’t be able to do any great things that modern web applications do.

 The Hexlet support team or other students will answer you.